 More complex roof structures can be constructed for use with Hesco or Defencell, or engineering plant excavated defence positions.
 Troop shelters use a wire-tensioning system to increase roof span up to 6m – double the span of incumbent systems.

 All systems formed from 1.5m x 7kg (man-portable) bridging ladders and footbridge decking panels, compatible with plant/equipment-free transport and installation.
 All components can be placed entirely by hand – no power or mechanical plant required.
-Earth-fill can be placed by EasiBridge materials-handling (trolley) conveyor, allowing easily placement of blast-protection fill from ground to roof apex.
+Earth-fill can be placed by EasiBridge materials-handling (trolley) conveyor, allowing easy placement of blast-protection fill from the ground to the roof apex.

 Overhead protection and vehicle barriers can be constructed using Easibridge sections.
 Troop shelters use a wire-tensioning system to increase roof span up to 6m – double the span of incumbent systems.

 EasiBridge can also be used for counter-mobility.
-Placing EasiBridge on its side with end fixings, and intermediate ground-fixing dowels creates an instant, man-portable, long-span, lightweight barrier.
+Placing EasiBridge on its side creates a man-portable, long-span, lightweight barrier.

 A more robust barrier configuration can be formed by adding a second span, complete with decking, earth-fill and cross-ties to create a dual-skin, earth-filled (cavity) barrier for heavy, concentrated loads, such as SVBIED barriers.
 The EasiBridge cavity-barrier forms an extremely robust, yet highly portable force protection barrier system, all elements weighing less than 7kg, with 1.5m component lengths.

 This approach allows fill volume to be reduced by 50%, making barriers significantly quicker to deploy and less resource intensive.
 Barrier deformation under impact is reduced and the barrier can be quickly recovered and re-deployed (leaving the gravity barrier in place)